IDS6916/project_template/README.md

 ### 6.3 Calculating Attribute Weights

-[LHC: add in paragraph re: normalizing data, update tables/data, include rerun graphtea output]
+[LHC: add in paragraph re: normalizing data; update tables/data; include rerun graphtea output]

 To apply the weights of the different attributes, scales were applied to each attribute.
 The scale was based on the Score and Ranking attribute that was dirived from the Route Decision Questionnaire.
 These scales will be used against each routes attributes to detemine the final weighting of the attribute.
 The scales were calculated using the following formula to allow for the more risky attribute to have a higher value.
 The Score and Rankings were based on a scale of 1 - 5, therefore 5 was set to be the most risky for the Composite calculation.